Redwood-HR-FEC/reviews-service/README.md

 ### Installing Dependencies

-Will need Mongo DB which you can install [with Brew](https://www.mongodb.com/blog/post/mongodbs-official-brew-tap-now-open-and-flowing) if you don't have it.
+Requires Mongo DB which you can install [with Brew](https://www.mongodb.com/blog/post/mongodbs-official-brew-tap-now-open-and-flowing) if you don't have it.

 From within the root directory: